CodyNinja1/TMIBruteforceGUI/README.md

 Once the ZIP is downloaded, extract it into a folder.

-After you've done that, open your Command Prompt/Terminal in the extracted folder and type:\
-`pip install -r requirements.txt` **or** `py -m pip install -r requirements.txt`
+After you've done that, open your Command Prompt/Terminal in the extracted folder and type run `py -m pip install -r requirements.txt`

 After those are done installing you can open TMInterface.